dunglas/frankenphp/docs/config.md

 ### Full Duplex (HTTP/1)

-When using HTTP/1.x, it may be desirable to enable full-duplex mode to allow writing a response before the entire body has been read. (for example: websockets, SSE, etc.)
+When using HTTP/1.x, it may be desirable to enable full-duplex mode to allow writing a response before the entire body has been read. (for example: WebSocket, Server-Sent Events, etc.)

 This is an opt-in configuration that needs to be added to the global options in the caddyfile: